 Welcome to the Fair Aid Coalition

-The Fair Aid Coalition (FAC) was established in 1981 to ensure that all Wisconsin public school students, regardless of where they live, receive some state support.
-Coalition membership is comprised mostly of lake area, K-8, Union High School, and suburban school districts that receive little or no state support through the state school aid formula.
-Given the complexities of Wisconsin’s system of school finance, the FAC mission is to raise awareness among legislators and other state policy makers of the special needs and concerns of high property value school districts.
+The Fair Aid Coalition (FAC) was established in 1981 to ensure that all Wisconsin public school students, regardless of where they live, receive some state school aid support.
+Coalition membership is comprised mostly of lake area, K-8, Union High School, and suburban school districts.